sourcegraph/sourcegraph-public-snapshot/web/src/regression/README.md

   have to scroll up--the first error is often the real one.
 - When debugging test failures, you can insert the line `await new Promise(resolve => setTimeout(resolve, 10 * 60 * 1000))` to pause execution.
 Also read the [Puppeteer debugging
   docs](https://github.com/GoogleChrome/puppeteer#debugging-tips)
-- The `SLOWMO` and `HEADLESS` environment variables will slow down Puppeteer execution and run in headless mode, respectively.
+- The `SLOWMO` environment variable will slow down Puppeteer execution by the specified number of milliseconds. `HEADLESS` will cause Puppeteer to run in headless mode (no visible browser window).

 ## Adding a test